How to Install Windows Media Player Legacy

 Click the View Features button.

-Windows Media Player Legacy Download And Install
+Windows Media Player Legacy Download and Install

 The Windows 11 View Features list will appear.